 The competition we do have is sequestered within the party primary process.
 Today, a vote in a primary often has more impact than a vote in the general election.
 This pushes candidates to ideological extremes, promotes polarization and gridlock, and reduces the responsiveness of legislators to the general electorate.

 In comparison, U.S. cities using ranked choice voting see a dramatic improvement in voter turnout.
 In Minneapolis, about 43 percent of registered voters voted in 2017, up from 33 percent in 2013, a very strong showing for a local, off-year election, according to FairVote.org.
 More voters cast ballots in the mayoral race than in any prior mayoral race in Minneapolis for at least the last 20 years.

 Opponents of ranked choice voting sometimes attempt to make ranking candidates seem like a daunting task.
 It is not -- it is empowering and literally as easy as 1-2-3 to cast a smart, effective ballot.
 Ranking choices is a natural way of understanding our preferences, in and out of politics, and Americans rank things in order all the time.

 Wouldn't you rather go to the polls once per election and avoid runoff elections?

 Many local offices are elected in two rounds of elections: a general election followed by a runoff if no candidate has a majority.
-The election often suffers from very weak and unrepresentative turnout, while raising issues of vote splitting in the first round and of the possibility of disenfranchising overseas and military voters.
+The first round raises issues of vote splitting, and the second round incurs additional cost while often suffering from very weak and unrepresentative turnout and raising the possibility of disenfranchising overseas and military voters.
 Ranked choice voting can accomplish the benefits of a runoff election structure with only one election, avoiding these issues while saving the jurisdiction the costs of running two elections.

 That's why ranked choice voting is often called "instant runoff voting".